panoptic-labs/docs/research/2024-2-16-liquidity-spread/2024-2-16-liquidity-spread.md

 ### Spread as Bonus Yield

-In the context of Uniswap Liquidity Providers (LPs), the spread offers LPs an additional source of yield for lending out their LP tokens, which act of lending is [akin to selling a perpetual option](https://panoptic.xyz/research/defi-put-options-uniswap-backtest#lp--short-put).
+In the context of Uniswap Liquidity Providers (LPs), the spread offers LPs an additional source of yield for lending out their LP tokens, as the act of lending is [akin to selling a perpetual option](https://panoptic.xyz/research/defi-put-options-uniswap-backtest#lp--short-put).
 This arrangement enhances the returns on LPing, presenting an attractive opportunity for LPs to maximize their earnings.

 ![](./3.png)